sqville/ville.Wax/readme.md

 Hooked on a feeling that a single project (codebase) can be used to build applications for multiple platforms.

 **Goals**
-* qx.Desktop based controls that fit and work well in the web, desktop and mobile UI UX paradigms
+* qx.Desktop based controls that fit and function well in the web, desktop and mobile UI UX paradigms
 * Multiple projects/demos/examples that fit various UI UX scenarios
 * Skeleton (template) based - all projects have an associated application skeleton